-Join the U.S. Chamber of Commerce Foundation’s Fourth Annual Sustainability and Circular Economy Summit May 8—10 in Washington, D.C.
+The U.S. Chamber of Commerce Foundation hosted the Fourth Annual Sustainability and Circular Economy Summit May 9-10, 2018 in Washington, D.C.
 Applying sustainability and circular economy principles can bring enormous business value—through both risk mitigation and new revenue opportunities.
 Forward-thinking business leaders recognize the potential of this approach, but often find it difficult to communicate these concepts and their value internally and externally to consumers and value chain partners.

-The theme for this year’s Sustainability and Circular Economy Summit is Translating Value to Ignite Action.
-The event will explore how to effectively implement sustainable and circular strategies and will feature case studies, interactive breakout sessions, and hands-on toolkit exercises.
-Participants will better understand what has (and hasn’t) worked, what trends are emerging around these issues, and how to communicate the value of sustainability and circularity as a business strategy to a wide array of business units and consumers.
+The theme for the 2018 Sustainability and Circular Economy Summit was Translating Value to Ignite Action.
+The event explored how to effectively implement sustainable and circular strategies and featured case studies, interactive breakout sessions, and hands-on toolkit exercises.
+Participants gained a better understanding of what has (and hasn’t) worked, what trends are emerging around these issues, and how to communicate the value of sustainability and circularity as a business strategy to a wide array of business units and consumers.

-This annual convening attracts hundreds of thought leaders and practitioners from business, government, academia, and nonprofit organizations.
-Attendees will have unparalleled networking opportunities with industry leaders, like-minded peers in the field, and potential collaborators.
+This annual convening attracted hundreds of thought leaders and practitioners from business, government, academia, and nonprofit organizations.
+Attendees had unparalleled networking opportunities with industry leaders, like-minded peers in the field, and potential collaborators.

-For a look at last year's summit agenda, speakers, and sessions, click here.
+For a look at the 2017 summit agenda, speakers, and sessions, click here.

 For any questions, please contact Senior Director of Sustainability and Circular Economy Program, Stephanie Potter.